INTERIOR BRAZIL & THE PANTANAL BIRDING TOUR: DETAILED ITINERARY

 We should arrive in time to start birding by late morning around Botumirim.
 The mosaic of vegetation in the area, as elsewhere along the Espinhaço range, is rather varied, with influences of cerrado, caatinga and the Atlantic Forest.

-After lunch at our guesthouse we will make our first visit to the Blue-eyed Ground Dove Reserve.
-The chances of seeing this ultra-rare bird are surprisingly good and the beautiful ‘campo rupestre’ should provide some other interesting species.
+This afternoon we will make our first visit to the Blue-eyed Ground Dove Reserve.
+The chances of seeing this ultra-rare bird are fairly good (but often with a lot of persistence) and the beautiful ‘campo rupestre’ should provide some other interesting species.
 These will most likely already have been seen during the tour, but this is a good area for both White-bellied and Copper Seedeaters.

 Interior Brazil: Day 4 A full day to enjoy the Blue-eyed Ground Dove Reserve and some other productive areas in Botumirim.
 Nice views and chances for photos of one of the world’s rarest birds should make this one of the biggest highlights of the tour.